By Abby Vinas

 Talk to your doctor to see if birth control is the best option to treat your hormonal acne.
 In the meantime, aim to keep reduce your stress, eliminate acne-worsening foods from your diet, improve your skincare routine, and try some of the natural home remedies we recommend below.

 Comedones associated with acne vulgaris are usually easy to clear using over-the-counter products like our clinically-proven skincare line, but papules and pustules are a little tougher to treat.
-The first step is to make sure you’re properly cleansing your face and using products that reduce inflammation and swelling.
+The first step is to make sure you’re properly washing your face with a vegan cleanser and using products that reduce inflammation and swelling.
 Traditional antibiotic therapy should relieve the symptoms of your acne nodule and gradually decrease its size.

 Cystic acne will most likely need to be treated with antibiotics.
 In most cases, topical solutions are not strong enough to reach the infected pores lodged deep within the skin.
 To jumpstart your acne’s healing process, consider a chemical peel or microdermabrasion.